 - 1. Minimum lot size -20 acres. - 2.
-Where applicable, lodging facilities accessory to this use shall be consistent with the standards under Subsection 17.40.170.B (Lodging Facilities: General Standards). - E. Off -highway or Off-road Vehicle area.
+Where applicable, lodging facilities accessory to this use shall be consistent with the standards under Subsection 130.40.170.B (Lodging Facilities: General Standards). - E. Off -highway or Off-road Vehicle area.
 Uses within this Subsection shall include but not be limited to go-cart, motocross, all-terrain vehicle, snowmobile, and miniature auto tracks for recreational purposes.
-The following standards shall apply:

-- 1. Residential Zones.
+The following standards shall apply: - 1.
+Residential Zones.
 Where allowed in the use matrices for the zones, the noncommercial on-site use of recreational off-road vehicles shall be subject to the following provisions: - a.
 Lot size five acre minimum; - b.
-Compliance with all applicable development standards under this Title to include, but not be limited to: - (1) Noise and outdoor lighting standards; - (2) Issuance of grading and encroachment permits where applicable; - (3) County erosion, dust control, and air quality standards; and - (4) Equipment requirements under Paragraph 2. - 2.
+Compliance with all applicable development standards under this Title to include, but not be limited to: - (1) Noise and outdoor lighting standards; - (2) Issuance of grading and encroachment permits where applicable; - (3) County erosion, dust control, and air quality standards; and - (4) Equipment requirements under Subsection E.2 (Non-residential Zones) below. - 2.
 Non-residential Zones.
-Where allowed in the use matrices for the zones, any commercial or public off-road vehicle (OHV) recreation area shall require all vehicles using the site to be equipped, at a minimum, with the following: - a.
+Where allowed in the use matrices for the zones, any commercial or public off-road vehicle (OHV) recreation area shall require all vehicles using the site to be equipped, at a minimum, with the following:

+- a.
 Spark arrestors of a type approved by the U.S. Forest Service; - b.
-Noise suppression devices, such as mufflers or silencers, which limit exhaust noise emissions in compliance with threshold levels under Chapter 17.37 (Noise Standards).
+Noise suppression devices, such as mufflers or silencers, which limit exhaust noise emissions in compliance with threshold levels under Chapter 130.37 (Noise Standards).
 No exhaust system or noise suppression device shall be equipped with a cutout, bypass, or similar device, nor shall it be modified in such a manner to amplify or increase the noise emitted by the subject vehicle; and - c.
 Licensing to the extent required by law. - F. Parks, Day Use.
 Uses within this Subsection include neighborhood, community, and regional parks and picnic areas.
 The following standards shall apply: - 1 Use and operation of park facilities shall be limited to daylight hours. - 2.
 Playground equipment shall be centrally located on the park site, or situated in a way that minimizes noise impacts on adjacent residential property owners. - 3.
-Landscaping and parking shall comply with the standards set forth in Chapters 17.33 and 17.35, respectively. - 4.
-Signs shall be in compliance with Chapter 17.36. - 5.
+Landscaping and parking shall comply with the standards set forth in Chapters 130.33 (Landscaping Standards) and 130.35 (Parking and Loading). - 4.
+Signs shall be in compliance with Chapter 130.16 (Signs). - 5.
 Lighting shall be limited to security lighting only.
 Temporary lighting to extend daytime use of the park facilities shall be prohibited.